 Many of our projects aim to improve places.
 Often the most interested and impacted communities are those that live or work around these projects.
-For example, when consulting on improvements to a local park we aim to reach the local residents, property owners, the local school or childcare service and nearby businesses.
+For example, when consulting on improvements to a neighbourhood park we aim to reach the local residents, property owners, the local school or childcare service and nearby businesses.

-However, communities of place not only include local residents and property owners, businesses and workplaces.
-Communities of place also include groups of people who hold a particular connection to a place because of its historical or cultural significance, such as Aboriginal and Torres Strait Islander communities to Redfern, LGBTIQA+ people who identify with Oxford Street and the Chinese business community in Chinatown.
-People may also closely associate with the activities that take place there such as sporting groups, community garden groups or cultural groups and less formal groups such as skaters who use a skate park, the local library or community centre.
+Communities of place also include groups of people who hold a particular connection to a place because of its historical or cultural significance, such as Aboriginal and Torres Strait Islander communities to Redfern; LGBTIQA+ people who identify with Oxford Street and the Chinese business community in Chinatown.
+People may also closely associate with the activities that take place there, for example members of sporting, community garden or cultural groups.
+They might belong to less formal groups, such as skaters who use a skate park, or people using the local library or community centre.